-Learn more about the Vienna bike tour (morning tour).
+Learn more about the Vienna city bike tour (morning tour).

 Vienna tours by bike.
 The afternoon bike tour covers all the classical sights along the Ringstrasse, while also venturing beyond the city centre to fabulous nearby attractions, such as the Vienna Prater, the Giant Ferris Wheel and the Danube Canal.
 I love the fact that the tour includes Hundertwasserhaus (photo), which is hard to reach by public transport.
 I have joined that tour and recommend it to all friends who’d like to add something different to their classic city break.
 Read my Vienna bike tour review to find out more.

-The area (close to Grinzing) is known for its fantastic wine and grape juice.
-What is more, the patch you will discover on this tour is off-the-beaten-path from busy downtown Grinzing.
 What I love about this experience is that it blends a green Vienna experience with wine at a local vintner.
-Read my review.
+Check availabilities and price.

 - Cycle on the marked bike paths as much as you can.

 - Some bike paths are shared with pedestrians.
 Watch out for corresponding signage.

 - Use a bike helmet.
 Most bike tour operators provide them, especially for children.